SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: : A Robust Federated Learning Framework

-In \sys{}, clients train two models (beliefs); a \textbf{local model}, and a \textbf{social model}.
-The local model is trained only using the local dataset based on the variational Bayesian learning method, while the social model is trained according to the federated learning algorithm that will be described later.
-The learning happens with the social model, while the local model is used for identifying potential compromised clients.
-The intuitive reason behind why the local models can be used to identify compromised clients is as follows.
-As we will show in this paper, if a number of clients are under attack in a peer-to-peer federated learning algorithm, the models of the benign clients can also become poisoned (due to aggregating their models with the malicious model updates).
+\textbf{(1) Identifying Compromised Clients:} It is well established in the literature that if a number of clients are under attack in a peer-to-peer federated learning algorithm, the models of the benign clients can also become poisoned (due to aggregating their models with the malicious model updates).
 Therefore, these models can not be used as a ground truth to evaluate other clients' models and identify poisoned ones.
-However, the local models are only trained using the local datasets and for a benign client, these models are completely clean.
-Hence, they can be used as the ground truth to identify compromised clients.
-However, due to the local datasets being small, the local models do not reach a good accuracy.
-Bayesian models are therefore beneficial by providing their \textbf{uncertainties} in their model predictions.
-The evaluation of other clients' model updates will be done by considering the uncertainties in the local models.
+However, local models, trained solely on local datasets of benign clients, remain entirely clean.
+Therefore, they can be utilized as a reliable ground truth to identify compromised clients.
+Nonetheless, the local models suffer from low accuracy due to the limited size of the local datasets.
+To address this limitation, Bayesian models prove advantageous by providing uncertainties in their model training.
+These uncertainties are incorporated into the process of evaluating received model updates from different clients.
+This enhances the evaluation process significantly, as clients primarily rely on elements of their models with higher certainty to flag malicious users.
+Consequently, this approach minimizes false positives, ensuring that benign clients are not erroneously flagged as malicious.
+This is facilitated by the novel \textbf{Uncertainty Aware Model Aggregation} method used in \sys{}, which is another important component of our method and is described in the following.